oliverphilcox/RascalC/docs/usage/geometry-correction.rst

 This script computes the 3-point survey correction function :math:`\Phi(r_a,r_b,\chi)` in each radial bin pair :math:`a,b`, and outputs the multipoles of :math:`\Phi^{-1}` which are reconstructed by the main C++ code in runtime.
 For convenience, we divide the output :math:`\Phi` by :math:`6V\overline{(nw)^3}`, for survey volume :math:`V`.
 For the periodic case, the survey correction function is simply unity everywhere, so it is simple to compute.
 If aperiodic, we require the (normalized) survey RRR pair counts as an input, either from the :ref:`RRR_counts` scripts or elsewhere.

-**NB**: We do not provide functionality for the multi-field 3PCF covariance here.
+**NB**: We do not provide functionality for the multi-field 3PCF covariances here.

 Usage
 ~~~~~~